Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 Static dispatchDynamic dispatch

-On a 64-bit system, the compiler generates code that passes the concrete type as a 64-bit pointer.On a 64-bit system, the trait object is referenced via a 64-bit fat pointer that is a tuple of the the 64-bit pointer to the object and a 64-bit pointer to the vtable associated with the concrete type.
+On a 64-bit system, the compiler generates code that passes the concrete type as a 64-bit pointer.On a 64-bit system, the trait object is referenced via a 64-bit fat pointer that is a tuple of the 64-bit pointer to the object and a 64-bit pointer to the vtable associated with the concrete type.

 Experiment with the Compiler Explorer